viraj-nikam/canvas/.github/UPGRADE.md

 - `canvas_views`
 - `canvas_visits`

-Once completed, you can drop the same tables from your database.
+Once completed, you can drop those tables from your database.

 > Optional: If you want to keep the `migrations` table as minimal as possible, you may delete all references to `_canvas` records.